A polynomial bound on the pathwidth of graphs edge-coverable by $k$ shortest paths: Introduction

-A number of metric variants of routing problems of similar flavour has been studied over the last decades.
-Among them, \textsc{Isometric Path Cover} studied in \cite{AF84, IPC} takes as input a graph $G$ and an integer $k$, and asks whether $G$ is vertex-coverable by $k$-shortest paths.
+A number of metric variants of routing problems of similar flavor has been studied over the last decades.
+Among them, \textsc{Isometric Path Cover}~\cite{AF84, IPC} takes as input a graph $G$ and an integer $k$, and asks whether $G$ is vertex-coverable by $k$ shortest paths.
 Its routing version \textsc{Isometric Path Cover With Terminals} takes as input a graph $G$, some integer $k$, and $k$ pairs of vertices, and asks whether there exist $k$ shortest paths that vertex-cover $G$ and connect all the input pairs of vertices.
-Both problems are NP-Complete \cite{CDDFGG, DFPT24}.
-Combining \Cref{thm: intro-expo} with Courcelle's theorem \cite{Courcelle}, the authors from \cite{DFPT24} proved respectively the existence of some algorithms running in XP and FPT time when parameterized by $k$, to solve respectively \textsc{Isometric Path Cover} and \textsc{Isometric Path Cover With Terminals}.
-In particular, it is still open whether \textsc{Isometric Path Cover} problem admits an FPT algorithm parameterized by $k$ \cite{DFPT24}.
-We also refer to \cite{CDFMT} for some recent work on similar metric versions of routing problems.
-It is worth mentioning that \textsc{Isometric Path Cover} has be shown to be solvable in FPT time when parameterized by the \emph{isometric path complexity} of a graph \cite{CCFV}, a recent metric parameter of graphs introduced in \cite{CDDFGG} (under the name of \emph{isometric path antichain cover number}).
+Both problems are NP-complete~\cite{CDDFGG, DFPT24}.
+By combining \Cref{thm: intro-expo} with Courcelle's theorem~\cite{Courcelle}, it was shown~\cite{DFPT24} that there exists algorithms running in XP (respectively FPT time) when parameterized by $k$, to solve \textsc{Isometric Path Cover} (respectively \textsc{Isometric Path Cover With Terminals}).
+In particular, it is still open~\cite{DFPT24} whether the \textsc{Isometric Path Cover} problem admits an FPT algorithm parameterized by $k$.
+We also refer to Chakraborty et al.~\cite{CDFMT} for some recent work on similar metric versions of routing problems.
+It is worth mentioning that \textsc{Isometric Path Cover} admits some polynomial time $c$-approximation algorithms on graphs with \emph{isometric path complexity} at most $c$~\cite{CCFV}, a recent metric parameter of graphs~\cite{CDDFGG} (introduced under the name of \emph{isometric path antichain cover number}).